 In your emarketing account you can setup your Google Shopping campaigns, there is no need to log into Google Ads. emarketing will transfer your campaigns to Google as soon as you have created them.

-There are two options for setting up Google Shopping campaigns:
+There are three options for setting up Google Shopping campaigns:

-To setup a Google Shopping campaign, open the "Google" menu in your emarketing account:
+- Open the "Tools" menu in your emarketing account:

 If you choose to setup an Auto-Pilot campaign, emarketing will create three Shopping campaigns: